leenadumbre/Leena_ProjectAssessment/README.txt

   i)  Refer Import Jenkins Job.doc  for Jenkins Job setup and configuration. ii) Refer High Priority Scenarios.doc for and AutomatedTestCaseDetailed.xls. iii) For one click Execution refer "Steps to Run Automation Job.doc"

+ 3.Video Recroding of the one click automation through Jenkins -> ANT ->Selenium Recording_QARetailAutomationOneClick.zip